ScratchAddons/website-v2/content/docs/reference/addon-api/addon.self.md

   </tr>
 </table>

 Whether the addon is currently disabled or not.
+Useful for returning early in event listeners for addons that support dynamicDisable.

 ### addon.self.enabledLate
 <table>